binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I> Then find a suitable open port with a defective service listening, this is the Vulnerability Scanning / Discovery stage.
 I> Then we search for an exploit that may be effective at giving us at least low privilege access to the machine.
 I> Then use the tools I have just discussed above to help us find possible writeable, executable directories and/or files.
-I> Then we can search for exploits that may help us escalate our privileges, based on a part of the file system that we know we can write and execute permissions on.
+I> Then we can search for exploits that may help us escalate our privileges, based on a part of the file system that we now know we have write and execute permissions on.
 I> We then walk through understanding a chosen exploit and preparing it to be run.

 {icon=bomb}